Pros and cons of local islands vs resorts in Maldives

 - most probably your local island guesthouses and small hotels won’t have swimming pools

 - some islands do not have designated bikini beach which is the only beach where you can swim/sunbathe in swimwear.
 As Maldives is a Muslim country, you have to follow their rules of covering your shoulders and knees, even on the beach.
 It means that on non bikini beaches, and everywhere else around the local islands you should be wearing short/long sleeves and pants covering your knees.
 This applies more to women than men.
 It’s more strict with women.
+It might not feel very comfortable in that ehat and humidity, and it’s not so easy to get a tan if all covered up.

 - garbage is the biggest problem in Maldives.
 You will definitely see a lot of rubbish, mostly cans and bottles on local islands and beaches.
 They try to deal with it the best they can, but piles of garbage can be still found on most local islands.